frconor-ebook/meditations/_posts/2025-05-23-the-visitation-of-our-lady.md

 It's a marvelous picture of Our Lady that we receive in this particular event of her life.

 Pope John Paul liked to say that every vocation is like a pilgrimage of faith.
-And particularly, he calls the vocation of Our Lady a pilgrimage of faith faith (John Paul II, *General Audience*, March 21, 2001; Vatican II, *Lumen gentium*, Point 58).
+And particularly, he calls the vocation of Our Lady a pilgrimage of faith (John Paul II, *General Audience*, March 21, 2001; Vatican II, *Lumen gentium*, Point 58).

 She seizes the opportunity.
 She goes on this journey.
 A pilgrimage is a journeying forward toward a destination.

 She goes forward with great faith and with great daring.
 There\'s initiative.
 There\'s dynamism.
 There\'s drive.
 There\'s intelligence.
 There\'s little regard for difficulties.
 There\'s a great supernatural vision.
 She\'s ready to overcome the obstacles.

-St. Josemaría liked very much a phrase of the Old Testament, which is a phrase of faith: "The waters will pass through the mountains"--*inter medium montium pertransibunt aquae* (Josemaría Escrivá, *The Way*, Point 12; *The Forge*, Point 283; Ps.
+St. Josemaría liked very much a phrase of the Old Testament, which is a phrase of faith: "The waters will pass through the mountains"--*inter medium montium pertransibunt aquae* (Josemaría Escrivá, *The Way*, Point 12, *The Forge*, Point 283; Ps.
 104:10).

 When rivers reach a mountain, they can\'t go over the mountain.
 Sometimes they can\'t go around the mountain.
 So the waters go through the mountains.